mfong4151/Suber-Eats/README.md

 export default Map;

 ```

-This created a third necessity, or rather an error that needed remediation.
-For new users, a POST request creates a new account, but there initially was no location attached to the user.
-The backend server had no knowledge of any creation of a "location" object, because no POST request for a location entry had ever been posted.
-Because the call to retrieve restaurants in the backend requires a user's longitude and latitude coordinates to create the query, it introduces an issue when there is no location to speak of.
-Originally, this would cause crashes on the frontend due to how Redux dispatch fires during initial renders.
-The solution was to introduce an Application Record callback namely after_commit.
-Callbacks in Ruby on Rails are methods that are inherited from the Application Record class in every class instance of Ruby on Rails model.
-Callbacks allow backend operations to attach certain methods to specific lifecycle events of an object or a model.
-In particular, after_commit takes place after a POST operation, in this case the creation of a new user, and can be differentiated from after_save due to fact that it only takes place after successful commission to a database.
-Similar effects can be achieved with Middleware in Express and Rocket, and Interceptors in Spring Boot.
+User latitude and longitude are generated from the onClick event, e in Google Maps React’s API, and respectively accessed as e.latLng.lat() and e.latLng.lng().
+These values are sent in a PATCH request to the backend via Redux dispatch to edit columns that live on the Users table, a pain point that I describe below.
+This is largely the extent of the work done by the frontend.

+In the real Uber Eats it makes sense to get location from the frontend, and render restaurants based on that information.
+However, users can access this proof-of-concept app from areas where no restaurant data exists.
+Therefore, it makes more sense to place the user where restaurants are guaranteed to be, and guide user behavior from there.
+At first, it seemed that the only way to accomplish this was to send longitude and latitude values over from the client during account creation.
+But in production environments, this can quickly result in a bad-practice slippery slope; data that doesn’t need to be sent over the request-response cycle simply shouldn’t be.
+Without this data, the frontend would white screen and crash due to how Redux fires on first render.

+The solution was to introduce an Application Record callback into the data lifecycle namely before_validation.

 ```ruby

 class User < ApplicationRecord